shagu/steamboot/README.md

 * **GParted** - Resize Partitions directly from the Live ISO
 * **Drivers** - NVIDIA, AMD and Intel Graphic Drivers Included

+## Getting Started

+1. Download the latest ISO from the [Release Page](https://github.com/shagu/steamboot/releases) (tbd)
+2. Write it to your USB drive: `dd if=steamboot-*-x86_64.iso of=/dev/sdX bs=4M conv=fsync`
+3. Plug your USB drive into the PC and reboot
+4. Create a `steamboot-home` partition when being asked
+5. Wait & Enjoy

 ## Build

 1. Install all dependencies